NilFoundation/nil.js/README.md

 await waitTillCompleted(client, sendHash);
 ```

 =nil; also supports token bouncing.
-If a message carries custom tokens, and it is unsuccesful, the funds will be returned to the address specified in the `bounceTo` parameter when sending the message.
+If a message carries custom tokens, and it is unsuccessful, the funds will be returned to the address specified in the `bounceTo` parameter when sending the message.

 ## Licence